 Not really.
 Hsueh-Ling needs to put in the work.

-- supervision costs:

-- supervisors need to be paid

-- incentive payments:
+- supervision costs:supervisors need to be paid - supervisors need to be para incentive payments:

-extra premium will need to be paid.

-\Rightarrow an imperfection or a transaction cost in the labor market.
+- extra premium will need to be paid. - \Rightarrow an imperfection or a transaction cost in the labor market.